 PowerShell is an enhanced and advanced version of the traditional Windows Command Prompt.
 It is a command interpreter for Windows that allows you to send commands to Windows systems or Microsoft products.

-The main reason to find this product for Linux is that from our system we will be able to manage Microsoft products with their native shell.
+The main reason to find this product for Linux is that from our system you will be able to manage Microsoft products with their native shell.
 In other words, it increases the ecosystem of applications for Linux.

 Let’s get started.